Skip to content

 • spec_by_timestamp_after_bedrock updated (common/evm/src/spec.rs)

-• RollupConfig::spec_id updated (consensus/genesis/src/rollup.rs)
+• RollupConfig::spec_id updated (common/genesis/src/rollup.rs)

-• to_chain_hardforks updated (execution/upgrades/src/chain.rs)
+• to_chain_upgrades updated (execution/chainspec/src/upgrades.rs)